Grant Resources

 Grant info:

-- An educational grant program that provides financial support to teacher to purchase and maintain small animals in the classroom
+- An educational grant program that provides financial support to teachers to purchase and maintain small animals in the classroom.

-- It was established to provide children an opportunity to interact with pets – an experience that can help to shape their live for years to come
+- It was established to provide children with an opportunity to interact with pets – an experience that can help to shape their lives for years to come.

 Deadline: